 THIS is how you coordinate the need for correct mechanics WITH original writing—painstakingly, taking forever, slowly ensuring that your child TAKES RESPONSIBILITY for everything he or she knows, but sequentially, thoughtfully, carefully, a bit at a time.

 Yes, it takes forever… for awhile.
 Until, one day your child unconsciously starts applying what he or she is learning in copywork and dictation naturally to original writing…which always happens!
-You just have to be patient to see it emerge (about 12-13).
+You just have to be patient to see it emerge (about ages 12-13).

 So don’t let any teacher say to you: “Oh we already tried invented spelling.
 It doesn’t work.”